 How do I apply for a business card for bad credit?

-If you’re applying for a secured business credit card, be prepared to put down a cash deposit as collateral.
-Fortunately, you can complete this step online by sharing your banking information in your application.
+If you’re applying for a secured business credit card, also be prepared to put down a cash deposit as collateral.

 Are there business cards that don’t require a personal credit check?